Angela Moloney Named President & CEO

 “I know what it’s like to be burdened with fundraising and operational concerns instead of focusing on service to others.
 Our goal is to relieve the stress from those doing ministry by connecting them with generous donors who want to invest according to their Catholic values,” Moloney said.
 “I’m humbled to have the opportunity to lead the Catholic Foundation of Michigan during this exciting time as the southeast Michigan community works to unleash the Gospel.”

 Catholic Foundation Board Member and Treasurer Mike Vlasic was a member of the search team that hired Moloney.
 “Angela represents the best of Catholic philanthropy.
 She has a servant’s heart and a great love for our Catholic Church.
 Importantly, she has integrity, vision, drive and incredible energy.
 The board is confident we’ve selected the right leader to launch and grow the Catholic Foundation of Michigan, which will support key ministries in the greater Detroit area including parishes and Catholic schools.”

-Angela obtained a Master of Arts degree in Theology from Washington Theological Union, in Washington, D.C., in 1999.
+Moloney earned a Master of Arts degree in Theology, from Washington Theological Union, in Washington, D.C., in 1999.
 In 2007, she completed a Management Executive Certificate program from Georgetown University in nonprofit management.
-In 1997, she graduated from Madonna University with a Bachelor of Arts degree in pastoral studies and counseling.
-She holds the Chartered Advisor in Philanthropy (CAP®) designation from the American College of Financial Services.
+In 1997, she graduated from Madonna University, in Livonia, Mich., with a Bachelor of Arts degree in pastoral studies and counseling.
+Currently, she is studying at The American College of Financial Services.
 To read her complete biography click here.